DUIs and Spring Break in Alabama and Florida

 Speak With an Experienced Spring Break DUI Lawyer Today

 Although DUIs are preventable, young people make mistakes.
 Anyone who is faced with a DUI charge should speak with a competent and experienced DUI attorney as quickly as possible.
 If you have had your license suspended, this is a time-sensitive matter, and your attorney may be able to advocate for your right to a hardship license.

 If you or your child has been charged with a spring break DUI, the qualified DUI attorneys at Smith & McGhee, PC, will discuss your options and protect your rights.
-Contact our Dothan office now at (334) 702-1744 or reach us online to schedule a free consultation.
+Contact our Dothan office now at (334) 702-1744 or reach us online to schedule a consultation.